 The Browning Letters Collaboration

 This collection began as a partnership between the Armstrong Browning Library at Baylor University and Wellesley College in Wellesley, Massachusetts.
 Both institutions are home to significant collections of Browningiana and collaborated in an effort to make the compelling love story of the two poets available to scholars and enthusiasts around the globe.
-The project continues to grow as more Browning letters are digitized from partner institutions including Balliol College (Oxford), Ohio State University and the Harry Ransom Center at the University of Texas at Austin.
+The project continues to grow as more Browning letters are digitized from partner institutions including Balliol College (Oxford), Ohio State University, Texas A&M University, Watkinson Library at Trinity College (Hartford, CT) and the Harry Ransom Center at the University of Texas at Austin.

 The enduring jewel of the English Poetry Collection, largest of the Wellesley Special Collections, is the original love letters of Robert Browning and Elizabeth Barrett.
 Their exchange of 574 letters began on 10 January 1845, with a letter addressed to “dear Miss Barrett” and continued until a week after their marriage, ending with Elizabeth’s note to Robert as they arranged to leave England and travel to Italy [18 September 1846].
 The love letters of Robert and Elizabeth Barrett Browning are among the most famous in literary history and provide significant insights into the lives, thoughts, and works of both poets.